sbraicu/calisti_lab/03-traffic.md

 The demo application uses golang services which are configured to propagate the necessary tracing headers.

-When load is sent to the application then traces can be perceived right away.
+Once load is sent to the application, traces can be perceived right away.
 Jaeger is exposed through an ingress gateway and the links are present on the UI (both on the graph and list view).

 ![ttapui 2](images/ttapui_2.png)

 In the Jaeger UI you can see the whole call stack in the microservices architecture.
 You can see when exactly the root request was started and how much each request took.

 ![ttapui 3](images/ttapui_3.png)